-For copper-associated hepatitis, oral zinc products (such as zinc acetate) are used to decrease absorption of copper, and to reduce the amount of copper in the liver.
+For dogs with copper-associated hepatitis, they usually receive oral zinc products (such as zinc acetate).
+These are used to decrease absorption of copper, and to reduce the amount of copper in the liver.

 Treatment for Canine Liver Disease – Diet

-If your dog is suffering from liver disease, some dietary adjustment needs to be made.
+If your dog is suffering from liver disease, you need to also make some dietary adjustment.
 A diet appropriate for dogs with liver disease should be able to:

 - supply enough energy and nutrients to the body so as to prevent malnutrition;

 - minimize further damage of the liver by preventing copper accumulation, as well as accumulation of other toxins such as ammonia, and free radicals;

 - prevent or minimize liver failure symptoms, such as hepatic encephalopathy and ascites.